The Big Doll House

 Thrown into a remote Philippine prison somewhere in the untamed jungles of Manila, Collier enters the all-female jail after her horrible crime.
 There, sharing the same squalid cell with the equally unfortunate inmates--the tough-as-nails lesbian leader, Grear; the cynical Alcott; the heroin-addict Harrad, and the rebellious cellmates Ferina and Bodine--beautiful Collier will immediately catch the eye of the brutal guard, Lucian.
 But, life behind bars is hard, and amid daily humiliation, cat-fights, free sex, and torture, the desperate women concoct a daring escape plan.
 Will the lethal sextet of prisoners escape from the cage?

 Despite its microbudget of $125K, The Big Doll House became a commercial juggernaut, earning $10.0M worldwide—a remarkable 7900% return.
-The film's compelling narrative resonated with audiences, proving that strong storytelling can transcend budget limitations.
+The film's fresh perspective connected with viewers, proving that strong storytelling can transcend budget limitations.

 Plot Structure